intel-unesp-mcp/infieri2019-session1/README.md

 This document assumes that the testing platform has been setup and is ready to use.
-We will be using a state-of-the-art server - loaned by Intel - with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel® Xeon Phi™ coprocessors (171 cores, 4 threads/core), as well as several Intel software development tools.
+We will be using a state-of-the-art server - loaned by Intel - with two Intel Xeon® processors (16 cores, 2 threads/core) and three Intel® Xeon Phi™ coprocessors (171 cores, 4 threads/core), as well as several Intel software development tools.
 To simplify nomenclature, we will refer to the testing platform as “the host” (or “the host